 Video of the Day

-Many people suffer from a hangover after drinking alcohol; the severity of the hangover typically depends on how much you drink.
+Many people get a hangover after drinking alcohol; the severity of the hangover typically depends on how much you drink.
 Symptoms include light sensitivity, nausea, dehydration and malaise.
 When you drink alcohol, it suppresses glutamine, which can act as a stimulant.
 As soon as you have stopped drinking, the body creates more glutamine to counteract this effect in a process called glutamine rebound.
 This increase in the stimulating effects of glutamine is what causes you to have some of the hangover symptoms following alcohol consumption (see reference 3).

 When someone becomes addicted to alcohol, it is difficult to quit.
 Alcohol withdrawal may cause significant symptoms that can last for several days, such as headaches, tremor, nausea, anxiety, hallucinations or insomnia.
 According to UC San Diego, some alcoholics may have deficiencies in neurotransmitters, chemicals in the brain that are normally made up of amino acids such as l-glutamine.
 L-glutamine, in combination with other amino acids, may help to reduce the symptoms of alcohol withdrawal when taken as part of a supplement along with a multivitamin.